 The current global scenario requires Education and training institutions and practitioners to assume greater responsibility than ever in helping learners of all ages and backgrounds to develop into informed, critically literate, socially-connected, ethical and engaged global citizens.

-In this context, the BRIGHTS “Boosting Global Citizenship Education using digital storytelling” project aims to promote Global Citizenship Education (GCE) in formal and non-formal Educational contexts with the help of Digital Storytelling (DS) techniques, leading to more socially inclusive education and training policies and practices in Europe.
-Its objectives are:
+In this context, the BRIGHTS “Boosting Global Citizenship Education using digital storytelling” project aimed at promoting Global Citizenship Education (GCE) in formal and non-formal Educational contexts with the help of Digital Storytelling (DS) techniques, leading to more socially inclusive education and training policies and practices in Europe.

 - Increase and improve teachers’ and trainers’ capacity to implement GCE with young people using DS;

 - Empower young people in the acquisition and development of social, civic and intercultural competences as well as critical thinking, media literacy, creativity and digital skills through the production of digital stories on Global Citizenship.

 - Develop of a European online community on GCE able to sustain project results and amplify their impact.